 If a student is ill and is visiting Health Services, the student may sign a release of their medical records on a per illness basis.
 Health Services DOES NOT accept “blanket” HIPPA/FERPA releases, including the medical power of attorney.
 If a student would like to file a medical power of attorney with Cone Health in the event they become incapacitated, please contact the Cone Health Systems Release of Information Department at 336-832-7292.

 There are some instances in which Health Services will release medical information without the student’s consent.
 Health Services and University administrators may determine that it is necessary to disclose medical information/records education records to appropriate parties (including University administrators, parents/emergency contacts, other medical staff, public health officials) in order to address a health or safety emergency.
 Health or safety emergency provisions permit such disclosures when the disclosure is necessary to protect the health or safety of the student or other individuals.
 For instance, if there is a medical emergency and the student is transferred to the hospital for a serious or life-threatening situation, Health Services will contact The Student Life Emergency Response Staff.
 If the student is unconscious, incapacitated, or there is a risk to the student’s safety, the Student Life Emergency Response Staff will notify the designated student’s emergency contact.
 In the absence of a designated emergency contact or if that party cannot be reached in a timely manner, the staff will notify parents.

 This exception to the general consent requirement is limited to the period of the emergency and generally does not allow for a blanket release of medical information from a student’s medical records.

-Note: It is important that the student maintain and updates their contact records, including emergency contacts and parent contact information.
-To do so, student may log in to OnTrack to update their information.
+Note: It is important that the student maintains and updates their contact records, including emergency contacts and parent contact information.
+To do so, students may log in to OnTrack to update their information.